OP Chocolate Ltd – Gender Pay Gap Reporting 2023

 We are required to publish the results on our own website and a government website.
-This is information based on data as at the 5th of April 2021.
+This is information based on data as of the 5th of April 2022.

 The median gender pay gap calculation between male and female employees is 0%.